RobinnWn/Swedish_Temperature_Regression/README.md

 numpy
 ```
 ## Discussion: Alignment with FAIR Data Principles
 * Findable: The workflow is published on a public GitHub repository with rich metadata, standardized topic tags and a structured README.md.
+  DOI: 10.5281/zenodo.22779507

 * Accessible: All assets—code, datasets, and documentation—are hosted via standard open protocols.